jeffjaehoyang/new-jeffyang.io/src/data/blog/practical_application_of_redis_cache/index.md

 });
 ```

 Relatively simple and straightforward implementation, right?
 Redis has an extremely friendly API and makes for a delightful developer experience.
 With minimal amount of code, you can bring drastic changes to the logic of your code for the better.
-If you want to check the redis cache yourself, you can do the following:
+If you want to check the Redis cache yourself, you can do the following:

 ```bash
 $ redis-cli